StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 layout: post
 tags: note making, note taking, notes, digital garden, personal wiki, archiving
 date: 2022-08-12
-importance: 6
+importance: 8
-description: "My thoughts on note taking, personal wikis, digital gardens and zettelkastens"
+description: "My thoughts on note taking, personal wikis, digital gardens and zettelkastens."
 ---

 I have been maintaining a Personal Wiki / Digital Garden for two years.
 Throughout all this time, I've reflected a lot on how I keep my notes, why I do it and what I get from doing it.
 Here is what I have learned.